How Long Does It Take To Build A Pool: A Guide to Planning and Building Your Pool

 The time required to build a pool can vary widely based on several factors, including the size of the pool, the complexity of the design, and any unforeseen delays.

 But on average, how long does it take to build a pool?
 A good ballpark estimate is anywhere from 8 to 16 weeks.
-This time frame includes everything from the initial planning stages to filling the pool with water.
+Within this timeline, certain key stages such as plumbing, tiling, or coping typically take about a week or one week each, while other phases like permitting or curing may last several weeks, and finishing touches such as landscaping or final coatings can take up to two weeks depending on the project.
 For a more specific estimate, work with your contractor to take your individual circumstances and design into account.

 Start to Finish: What Is the Pool Building Process?